tiff413/Year-2/Spotify and Billboard Project/Data/README.md

 Inputs | Outputs
 -------| -------
-* The date you want to start scraping from (start date)
-* The date you want to scrape until (end date) | * For the 100 top Billboard songs per week:
+The date you want to start scraping from (start date)|For the 100 top Billboard songs per week:
-  * rank, date, song name, artist names, previous week rank, peak rank, total weeks on chart (written into CSV file)
+  * rank, date, song name, artist names, previous week rank, peak rank, total weeks on chart (written into CSV file) The date you want to scrape until (end date) |

 <h2>Retrieving Spotify Data (scrapeSpotify.py)</h2>